Working for British Embassy Khartoum

 All applicants must be legally able to work in Sudan with the correct visa/status or work permit.
 The British Embassy in Khartoum is an equal opportunities employer, dedicated to inclusivity, a diverse workforce and valuing difference.
 Staff members recruited locally by the British Embassy in Khartoum are subject to Terms and Conditions of Service according to local Sudan employment law.
 Spouses/registered partners of UK Based Staff, are able to work within the BHC/BCG but their salary will be abated at the appropriate tax rates.
 Reference checking and security clearances will be conducted.
 If you have not heard from us 3 weeks after the closing date, please consider your application unsuccessful.
 Note: Any questions you may have about this position will only be answered during interview, should you be invited.

-The closing date is 17 May 2015 and no further applications will be accepted after this date.
+The closing date is 6 August 2015 and no further applications will be accepted after this date.
+Only electronic applications sent via email will be accepted.